andyzhangx/demo/windows/azurefile/README.md

 ```

-# Static Provisioning for azure file in Windows (support from v1.7.x)
+# Static Provisioning for azure file on Windows 2016 DataCenter(support from v1.7.x)
 ## 1. create a secret for azure file
 Create an azure file share in the Azure storage account, get the connection info of that azure file and then create a secret that contains the base64 encoded Azure Storage account name and key.
 In the secret file, base64-encode Azure Storage account name and pair it with name azurestorageaccountname, and base64-encode Azure Storage access key and pair it with name azurestorageaccountkey.
 For the base64-encode, you could leverage this site: https://www.base64encode.net/